 CalChamber Legal Affairs Staff: Heather Wallace

-Wallace comes to the CalChamber from the Managed Risk Medical Insurance Board (MRMIB), where she was senior staff counsel, providing legal advice on the Healthy Families Program, the Pre- Existing Condition Insurance Plan and the Major Risk Medical Insurance Program.
+Wallace came to the CalChamber from the Managed Risk Medical Insurance Board (MRMIB), where she was senior staff counsel, providing legal advice on the Healthy Families Program, the Pre- Existing Condition Insurance Plan and the Major Risk Medical Insurance Program.

 For four years, she offered legal counsel in various capacities to EdFund, a non-profit organization providing student loan guarantee services to students seeking higher education.
 EdFund, based in Rancho Cordova, was succeeded by ECMC in December 2010, continuing to provide information on education finance and student loan services.